-Mr Talbot’s family is being supported by Thompsons Solicitors, who paved the way for asbestos litigation in the UK ever since it brought about the first successful asbestos disease claim to the House of Lords in 1972.
+Mr Talbot’s family is being supported by expert mesothelioma lawyers at Thompsons Solicitors, who paved the way for asbestos litigation in the UK ever since it brought about the first successful asbestos disease claim to the House of Lords in 1972.
 As a point of principle, Thompsons only represents workers and their families, never employers or insurance companies.
 It is also one of a handful of specialist firms in the UK to be a member of the Mesothelioma UK Legal Panel in recognition of its expertise.

 Nicholas Seymour, at Thompsons Solicitors, said: “Antony’s family deserve answers.
 We are working with them to try and piece together the story of his career and, in particular, where and how he was exposed to asbestos.

 “Any help or information we can get from colleagues who worked with him during the 50s to the 80s would be really helpful and hopefully provide some desperately needed answers for the family.”

 Anyone with information should contact Nicholas Seymour at Thompsons Solicitors on 0117 304 2471 or email NicholasSeymour@thompsons.law.co.uk.